Please Note: With the launch of DOB NOW: Build for Cranes on April 27, 2020, the following forms are now obsolete:

 CD25 On-Site Waiver – To be used to request an exemption from a Certificate of On-Site Inspection for equipment that satisfies the conditions listed in Exception #3 to 1 RCNY 3319-01(c)(1), such as a service crane, clamshell rig, pile driver or a crane meeting the requirements of a 48 hour exemption.

-MC2 Mast Climber Device Application – Mast climber owners must submit the MC2 form for approval or re-registration of an individual mast climber.
+MC2 Mast Climber Device Application – New: Mast climber owners must only submit the MC2 form in conjunction with also submitting the MC-3 form for an approved CN application, or it will not be accepted.
+All other past uses of this form which were specific only to the device must now be done in DOB NOW: Build.
 The MC2 should be submitted with supporting documentation, which must include a list of the mast’s critical components, the owner’s certification and a disclosure of the mast climber’s history.
-Owners must re-submit this application each time the mast climber is to be used in New York City.
-Changes include: Section 3-Additional information.

 MC3 Installer and Remover Form – The mast climber owner must submit the MC3 form to designate the party responsible for installing or removing a mast climber at a job site.